Test out the kids’ gumboots with a splash in the mud at one of Adelaide’s parks. Here’s where we suggest.

 Entry to Brownhill Creek Recreation Park is free – but note, there are no public toilets there.

 Looking for more ideas on places and ways that your children can enjoy unstructured free play outside?
-Check in with the Department of Environment, Water and Natural Resources’ partner NaturePlaySA.
+Check in with the Department for Environment and Water's partner NaturePlaySA.

 This story was originally posted in August 2017.